 We spent three weeks looking for a place and emailing/calling people.
-In the end, we saw five places where picked one and signed the contract the next day.
+In the end, we saw five places, we picked one and signed the contract the next day.

-14. Everything is taxed additionally to the price.
+14. After moving to Vancouver, you realise that everything is taxed additionally to the price.

 You will have to add a tax on top of it to get the correct pricing.

-We keep forgetting about it, even though it has been six months since we have arrived here and sometimes it’s not fun when you have two too many and the bill/cheque comes.
+We kept forgetting about it, even after months!
+Well, it’s not that much fun when you have two too many, and the bill/cheque arrives at the table.

-15. Forget about just going to a pub and sitting casually by the bar without being noticed.
+15. Forget about just going to a coffee shop or a pub and sitting casually without being noticed.

-If you are planning to go for a drink after work, forget about just walking in and ordering a beer at the bar like you might have done back home.
+If you plan to go for a drink after work, forget about just walking in and ordering a beer at the bar like you might have done back home.

 Here, you will be asked to wait to be seated and escorted to a table.

-A bartender comes to take order every time you or your friends are about to empty their glasses.
+A bartender comes to take orders every time you or your friends are about to empty your glasses.

 There are a few pubs where you can go and order at the bar like normal.